Belts might be the single most common style accessory for men. They’re practical, functional and, well, pretty much essential.

 The great thing about these not-as-traditional colors is that they’re even easier to match.
 Various shades of blue, grey and black all go very well together, so you can mix and match them any way you like.

 I actually find myself wearing blue or grey shoes quite often these days, so I love mixing and matching black, grey, navy and gunmetal accessories.

-For example: a watch with a navy strap strap and gunmetal case, paired with midnight suede chukkas and a grey canvas belt…
+For example: a watch with a navy strap and gunmetal case, paired with midnight suede chukkas and a grey canvas belt…